JMcInerneyLab/groot/docs/tutorial.rst

         PRG  │ -Component detection                                                             │ DONE                                     │                         │ +00:00      ⏎
         WRN There are components with just one sequence in them.
 Maybe you meant to use a tolerance higher than 0?

-While not always the case, here, we can see Gʀᴏᴏᴛ has identified a problem.
-Well done Gʀᴏᴏᴛ.
+While not always the case, here, we can see |app_name| has identified a problem.
+Well done |app_name|.
 We can confirm this manually too:::

     ←   print.components